maehw/snowbirdopter/README.md

 # snowbirdopter

 The **snowbirdopter** is a tool which can be used to get memory dumps from the tiptoi pen[^0], to load arbitrary memory (code and data) into the pen's processor's memory and to execute binaries.
-It can also be used to exchange serial data (transmit and receive) over the UART interface to the pen.
+This can either be done via UART boot mode or via USB/SCSI in mass boot mode.
+It can also be used to exchange serial data (transmit and receive) over the UART interface with the pen.

 It can be used to find out more about the processor and the the whole tiptoi pen's execution environment, e.g. how embedded games can be analyzed, debugged or developed.
 The communication with the pen is based on its UART boot mode (details in the "Usage" section below).